Craft Beer Me

 1234 N Main St, High Point, NC 27262, United States

 Named after a nearby Appalachian Trail, the Lazy Hiker has been serving cold brews to hikers, locals, and visitors since 2015.
-Its beers are inspired by the close-knit local community that is passionate about the outdoors.
-Located in the former town hall and fire department, the spacious brewery has a taproom, an outdoor patio, and an outdoor event space.
+Its beers are inspired by the close-knit local community, passionate about the outdoors.
+Located in the former town hall and fire department, the spacious brewery has a taproom, an outdoor patio, and outdoor event space.

 Lazy Hiker Brewing Co.